-You are welcome to bring your own ski equipment, however we do provide complimentary powder specific skis for your use during your holiday.
-By using our skis, not only will you save the hassle of travelling with yours, you know that there is a true, tried and tested powder ski under your foot.
+You are welcome to bring your own ski equipment, but we do provide complimentary powder-specific ski.
+By using our skis, not only will you save the hassle of travelling with yours, you will also know that there is a true powder ski underfoot.

 We have chosen Armada as our brand of choice.
 Armada is a small private company like ourselves.
 They are the first rider-owned, rider-operated manufacturer.
 One of Armada’s key members is multiple-time winter x games champion Tanner Hall.
 They have moved the skiing world with skis like the Armada Zero JJ, to create fun loose powder surfing skis.

 We have selected the Armada Zero and its family of skis as the powder ski of choice.
 The JJ is the most versatile premium powder ski on the market.
 Built with EST Freeride Rocker, the JJ dominates deep snow and still rips the hardpack on the way back to the lift.
 The JJ is nimble and fast edge-to-edge with a shorter turning radius than the Magic J. Rockered tips and tails combined with positive camber underfoot to promote flotation in soft snow and provide remarkable control in the harder stuff.